 2. We are going to know a new freedom and a new happiness.

 This may already have started before step 9.
-As we gained liberty from our substance abuse disorders and encountered our Higher Power that freedom and happiness start.
+As we gained liberty from our substance abuse disorders and encountered our Higher Power, then freedom and happiness began.

 3. We will not regret the past nor wish to shut the door on it.